 Pilot Testing

-Quality, Accounting, & Reporting (QAR) Standard Pilot
+Intervention Quality, Accounting, & Reporting (QAR) Standard and Guidance Pilot

-The QAR Standard, the second core output of the AIM Platform, builds on Criterion 2–11 from the draft AIM Platform Criteria, released in May 2024 and is designed to help companies account for and report on interventions deemed to be “associated with a company’s value chain” per the AIM Platform Association Test.
+The QAR Standard, the second core output of the AIM Platform, builds on Criterion 3–11 from the draft AIM Platform Criteria, released in May 2024 and is designed to help companies account for and report on interventions deemed to be “associated with a company’s value chain” per the AIM Platform Association Test.

 Association Test Pilot